 Seventh Generation and Vermont Foodbank have joined forces to aid Vermonters struggling to recover from the historic devastation caused by tropical storm Irene, which has left countless towns across the state without even the basic supplies needed to begin cleaning up flood-ravaged homes.

-Each kit will consist of an essential variety of Seventh Generation's environmentally-friendly household products.
+Each kit will consist of an essential variety of Seventh Generation's household products.
 Once assembled, the Vermont Foodbank will deploy its distribution network to immediately get these kits to local food shelves in the hardest hit areas.

 The emergency response is being made possible by an extraordinary coalition of Seventh Generation, including Cascades, which donated and shipped the kits' recycled paper towels, and OHL, which is transporting all materials and supplying some of the help needed to put together the kits themselves.